larspourlard/jekyll-LARD-notepad-plus-plus/README.md

 ## TL;DR

-Not *HTML / Markdown **and** Jekyll / Liquid*, but at least *HTML / Markdown **or** Jekyll / Liquid*, i.e. highglight / code fold the Jekyll / Liquid parts of a file instead or alternative to HTML / Markdown parts.
+Not *HTML / Markdown **and** Jekyll / Liquid*, but at least *HTML / Markdown **or** Jekyll / Liquid*, i.e. highlight / code fold the Jekyll / Liquid parts of a file instead or alternative to HTML / Markdown parts.

 ![Example with HTML](demo/example.html.png "Example with HTML")
 ![Example with Markdown](demo/example.md.png "Example with Markdown")